zym9863/SVG-converter/README_EN.md

 ## How to Use

 1. Enter or paste SVG code in the left text box
-2. Click the "Preview" button to view the SVG effect
-3. Click the "Convert to PNG" button to convert SVG to PNG format
+2. The SVG effect will automatically display in the preview area on the right
+3. PNG conversion happens automatically, no manual operation needed
-4. After conversion, you can choose to:
+4. You can choose to:
    - Click "Copy Image" to copy the PNG to clipboard
    - Click "Download Image" to save the PNG to local storage
+5. Click on the preview area to view SVG in fullscreen mode

 ## Technical Implementation